 You don’t have to renovate your entire space with eco-friendly products to start saving money.
 Here are a few ways to start you off on your path to saving the planet AND your bottom line:

 - Replace the light bulbs in your office: switch your traditional lighting to fluorescent and remember to shut off the lights when no one is using the room.

 - Switch to paperless accounting: cut costs of office supplies and prioritize online communication with vendors and clients whenever you can.

-- Insulate your office: if this is done well, you’ll be able to save money on your HVAC bill that might cost a fortune during extreme climates.
+- Insulate your office: if this is done well, you’ll be able to save money on your heating and electricity bills which might cost a fortune during extreme climates.
 This also works to reduce the number of resources you’re expending, further improving the environment.

 If you serve clients worldwide, you know how expensive it can get to provide them with the top-rated customer service your company is known for.
 Airfare, accommodations, and local transportation like renting a car rapidly eat away at profits.
 Business trips waste time when the employee is not actively networking or serving the client, consume resources that could otherwise be reinvested into the company, and remove employees from the office for days on end, making them indisposed to more local clients who may need their help.

 To help improve office efficiency and potentially save your company thousands of dollars, arrange a video chat with your client to discuss their needs or concerns.
 You can still provide stellar customer service through telecommunication and use the savings to improve your business.